eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

   - The purpose and use cases of the setup property;
   - How to implement the setup function in test cases;
   - Example demonstrating the usage of the `setup` property for both `valid` and `invalid` test cases;
-- Changelog: Include an entry in the ESLint changelog outlining the new property with a brief description;

 ### Announcement